anthonycorletti/astrobase/docs/tutorial/gcp/intro.md

 #### Project ID and Google Application Credentials

-You'll need to have a Google Cloud project created already with the GKE (Google Kubernetes Engine) and GCE (Google Compute Engine) APIs enabled.
-You can use `astrobase provider setup gcp --help` to automatically setup your project for you.
-Continue on in the tutorial to learn how to do this.
+You'll need to have a Google Cloud project created already with a billing account attached.

 Make sure you can complete the `gcloud auth login` flow from the shell session from which you're running `astrobase server` to create and manage clusters.